chriswendt/ietf/draft-wendt-modern-drip.md

 #### 4.7 Heartbeat

+Periodic heartbeats are required for a node to determine it's visibility to the rest of it's peer nodes and whether it should put itself in "inactive" mode.
+The proceedure for heartbeats is as follows.

-A node sends periodic heartbeat requests to its peer nodes, to indicate its state.
-These heartbeat requests are not propagated beyond the peer nodes.
+- A node sends periodic heartbeat requests to its peer nodes with an indication of its state.
+These heartbeat requests are not to be propagated beyond the peer nodes.
-- If all peer nodes cannot be reached or do not respond with 200 OK, then the node that sent the heartbeat request will set its own state to "inactive".
-In this case, the assumption is that none of the peer nodes cannot reach this node as well.
-While in this state, the node
+- If all of its peer nodes cannot be reached or do not respond with 200 OK, then the node that sent the heartbeat request will set its own state to "inactive".
+This is based on the reasonable assumption that none of the peer nodes are able to communicate with this node until a new heartbeat request is sucessful.
+Once in the inactive state, the node will
-	- will not propagate any incoming key-value data
+	- not propagate any incoming key-value data
-	- will not update any incoming key-value data
+	- not update any incoming key-value data
-	- will continue to send the periodic heartbeat requests to its peer nodes.
-If any one responds with 200 OK, then the node will reinstate its state to "synchronizing" and will synchronize its data as mentioned in section 4.6
+	- continue to send the periodic heartbeat requests to its peer nodes.
+If any one responds with 200 OK, then the node will move its state to "synchronizing" and will re-synchronize its data with any active peer node as detailed in section 4.6
-- If any peer node (not all) cannot be reached or do not respond with 200 OK, then key-value data will not be propagated to that peer node until it responds (with 200 OK) to the watchdog request.
+- In addition, any one or more peer nodes that cannot be reached or did not respond with 200 OK should not be used to propagate key-value data until it responds (with 200 OK) to the watchdog request.

+#### 4.7.1 API - POST /heartbeat/node/:nodeid

 **Example (using cURL)**

 Request:

 	$ curl -i  -H "DRiP-Node-ID: nodeA" -H "Authorization: eyJ0e..."
-		-X POST -d '<key-value data>' https://peernode.com/heartbeat/node/nodeA
+		-X POST -d '<state>' https://peernode.com/heartbeat/node/nodeA

 Response: